 Both Twitter and Instagram allow multiple user profiles.
 For example, you could create a professional account (using your real name) to connect with industry peers and topics, but maintain a private, personal account (with a nickname) for conversations with friends and banter about interests.
 Some people might follow both your accounts, which is fine.

 On Facebook, a person can only have one profile.
 For this reason, it is generally best to think of it as a personal (friends and family) network, and restrict who you add.
 If you want to connect with people in a professional networking context, LinkedIn is better.
 This way you can preserve a clear distinction between contexts.

 Have your say:

-Taking the above options as a starting point — cull, curate and create — what do you think you could you do to your online presence to make your professional profile stand out for the right reasons?
-Discuss your responses in the Comments section.
+Taking the above options as a starting point – cull, curate and create – what do you think you could you do to your online presence to make your professional profile stand out for the right reasons?
+Share and discuss your responses with other learners in the Comments section.